 Assess Level of Conviction

-- Patient lacks knowledge, lacks personal reason or doesn’t truly believe they are at risk if the behaviour is left unchanged.
+- Doesn't believe they are at risk if the behaviour is left unchanged.
 E.g. “My grandfather smoked till age 93 and never had a heart attack.
 I'd be happy to live to his age.”

 - Patient expresses a personal reason for making the change (regardless of textbook knowledge).
 E.g. “I want to quit because my grand-daughter said she doesn’t like the smell when she hugs me.
 She cringes when I hug her."

-- This patient is likely ready to make the behaviour change.
-Consider assessing for confidence first to find and solve barriers.
+- What to do?
+This patient is likely ready to make the behaviour change.
+Consider assessing for confidence next, to find and solve barriers.

 - Educate with permission.
 Provide benefits of the behavior change (with permission, so the patient isn't alienated.)
 The patient may or may not know them.
 E.g.